 Use gluten-free breadcrumbs or quinoa flakes to bind.

 Use quinoa flakes or ground nuts to bind them and serve in a lettuce cup with salad, San Choy Bow style.

 You can certainly leave the egg out, the patty just won't be as firm (but it will still taste great).

 Double the batch to load the freezer with your own fast food.

 Great for tomorrow's lunch box.

 Hope it has inspired you to get in the kitchen or find another fast food alternative.
-Comment below.
+Any comments or question, please leave them below.